Pokémon Brilliant Diamond and Shining Pearl: Sales

 Pokémon Brilliant Diamond and Shining Pearl sold 1.39 million copies in its first three days in Japan alone, surpassing the launch sales of Pokémon Sword and Shield in the same period in that region.
 It became the second-biggest launch for a Switch release in Japan after Animal Crossing: New Horizons in 2020, and the second best-selling game launch of 2021 in the UK behind FIFA 22.
 The games collectively sold 6 million copies worldwide one week after release.
 As of June 30, 2022, the games had sold 14.79 million copies worldwide.
+As of December 31, 2022, the games had sold 15.06 million copies worldwide.

 In Spain, the games sold 228,000 copies in 2021.